casper-astro/tutorials_devel/docs/tutorials/rfsoc/tut_rfdc.rst

 The ``rfdc`` yellow block automatically understands the target RFSoC part and derives the corresponding tile architecture, subsequently rendering the correct configuration view.
-For both architecutres the first half of the configuration view is identical.
+For both architectures the first half of the configuration view is identical.
 This is the portion of the configuration that sets the enabled tiles, sample rate, use of internal PLLs, inclusion of multi-tile synchronization infrastructure, and displays tile clocking information.